 OLG Sports Betting – Proline

 Proline is the brand for all of the sports betting run through the Ontario government.
-It includes the basic Proline betting option which involves picking winners in sports games, as well as Point Spread and Pools.
+It includes the basic Proline betting option which involves picking winners in sports games, as well as Pools.

 The OLG’s sports betting options have horrible odds and result in huge earnings for the government.
 I personally consider Proline an ignorance tax for Ontario residents who don’t know how much better the odds are online, or a lazy tax for the people who know, but continue to bet through Proline anyways.

 Proline is a sports betting game where you fill out a ticket with your picks and place bets in-store at an OLG retailer.
 Gas stations, grocery stores and convenience stores are usually a good bet for finding an OLG lottery booth.

 I have to stress just how poor Proline is in Ontario.
 The odds are horrible, with payouts of close to double being the norm online.
-You also have to bet on between 3 and 6 games, while online you have the option for single bets and you have a ton of extra betting options.
-I won’t even get into the sign up bonuses and promotions that the online sportsbooks offer, which you would never see from Proline.
 The OLG’s Proline option is ancient and I strongly advise Ontario residents to place your sports bets online for a much more pleasurable experience.

-Pools and Props both work the same way.
-There is a list of games (or props) on a card for the night.
-You simply go through the card and select which team will win each game.
+With Pool there is a list of games on a card for a given night.
+To play Pools you go through the card and select which team will win each game.
 Everyone who fills out that card for that day is entered into a pool and whichever player gets the most selections correct wins the pot.
 For this reason you never know how much you will win if you get the most correct answers because if more people enter, more money is available to be won.